Elizabeth Peratrovich: Later life

-On December 15, 1931, Elizabeth Wanemaker married Roy Scott Peratrovich (1908–1989), also a Tlingit, of mixed Native and Serb descent, who worked in a cannery.
+On December 15, 1931, Elizabeth Wanamaker married Roy Scott Peratrovich (1908–1989), also a Tlingit, of mixed Native and Serb descent, who worked in a cannery.
 They had three children: daughter Loretta Montgomery (c.
-1942) and sons Roy, Jr. (c.
+1942) and sons Roy Jr. (c.
 1934) and Frank (c.
 1938).
 The family lived in Klawock, where Roy was elected to four terms as village mayor.
 Elizabeth Peratrovich was a member of the Presbyterian Church.

 The Peratroviches were concerned about racial discrimination and inequities.
 Looking for greater access to lawmakers who could effect change, they moved to Juneau, and even there found extensive social and racial discrimination against Alaska Native people.
 The Peratrovichs were one of the first Indigenous families in Juneau to live in a non-Native neighborhood, and Roy Jr. was one of the first Indigenous children to attend public schools there.

 The Peratrovich family later moved to Antigonish, Nova Scotia, Canada, where Roy studied the fishing industry at St. Francis Xavier University, the first Alaskan to do so on a United Nations fellowship.
 Later, they moved to Denver, Colorado, where Roy studied banking and finance at the University of Denver and credit procedure at the Central Bank and Trust Company in Denver.
 In the 1950s, the Peratrovichs moved to Oklahoma, when Roy took up a position with the federal government, and they moved back to Alaska when Elizabeth fell ill.

-Elizabeth Peratrovich died after battling breast cancer, on December 1, 1958, at the age of 47.
+Elizabeth Peratrovich died of breast cancer, on December 1, 1958, at the age of 47.
 She is buried at Evergreen Cemetery in Juneau, Alaska, alongside her husband Roy who died in 1989.
-The eldest son, Roy Jr.—a partner in the engineering firm of Peratrovich, Nottingham and Drage—became a noted civil engineer in Alaska and designed the Brotherhood Bridge in Juneau, which carries the Glacier Highway over the Mendenhall River.
+The eldest son, Roy Jr.—a partner in the engineering firm of Peratrovich, Nottingham and Drage—became a civil engineer in Alaska and designed the Brotherhood Bridge in Juneau, which carries the Glacier Highway over the Mendenhall River.
 Besides being an engineer Roy Peratrovich Jr. is also a Native artist.
 Her younger son, Frank, worked as the Area Tribal Operations Officer for the Bureau of Indian Affairs in Juneau.